bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

-    tolower() – Used to convert the character into lowercase. iscntrl() – Used to check if the character is a control character or not. isgraph() – Used to check if the character is a graphic character or not. isprint() – Used to check if the character is a printable character or not ispunct() – Used to check if the character is a punctuation mark or not. isspace() – Used to check if the character is a white-space character or not. isxdigit() – Used to check if the character is hexadecimal or not.
+    tolower() – Used to convert the character into lowercase. iscntrl() – Used to check if the character is a control character or not. isgraph() – Used to check if the character is a graphic character or not. isprint() – Used to check if the character is a printable character or not. ispunct() – Used to check if the character is a punctuation mark or not. isspace() – Used to check if the character is a white-space character or not. isxdigit() – Used to check if the character is hexadecimal or not.